qdsang/TinyMPC.github.io/docs/index.md

     <div style="text-align: left;">
         <br>
         <br>
-        High-rate real-time control requires a solver to return a solution within a strict time window. {==In terms of constraint violation and landing error, TinyMPC consistently exhibits superior performance over ECOS and SCS for all control step durations==} and, critically, only appreciably violates constraints at the shortest duration of 2ms.
+        Real-time control requires a solver to return a solution within a strict time window.
+We compared TinyMPC's trajectory tracking performance against SCS and ECOS on the rocket soft-landing problem while artificially changing the amount of time available for each solve.
+TinyMPC violates constraints less and has lower tracking error than SCS and ECOS at all control durations.
         <!-- Since it's primary use is in real-time control, we also compared TinyMPC's trajectory tracking performance against SCS and ECOS on the rocket soft-landing problem.
 These tests assume the controller has $\text{Control Step}$ amount of time (in milliseconds) to solve the problem at every real time step (10 milliseconds).
 TinyMPC beats ECOS in this real-time task because of its ability to warm start each solve with the previous solution, and it performs more iterations per control step than SCS, allowing it to track the reference trajectory more reliably. -->
     </div>
 </figure>